 A new film by the Canadian Museum for Human Rights (CMHR) will be screened in Montréal on Sunday about the work of the Rwandan-Canadian community to pursue justice against suspected war criminals identified in Canada after the 1994 genocide against the Tutsi.

-The short documentary film, created in partnership with the organization PAGE-Rwanda, looks at the surprising discovery in Canada of Léon Mugesera and Désiré Munyaneza – accused of crimes against humanity for inciting genocide and committing atrocities.
+The short documentary film, created in partnership with the organization PAGE-Rwanda - will open in a new tab, looks at the surprising discovery in Canada of Léon Mugesera and Désiré Munyaneza – accused of crimes against humanity for inciting genocide and committing atrocities.
 Called The Power of Community: Seeking Justice After the Genocide Against the Tutsi in Rwanda, the film shows the profound impact people can have when they take action together for justice and human rights.

 Mugesera and Munyaneza were both recognized in Canada by Rwandan Tutsi who were aware of what these men had done.
 The community organized to pursue justice through the Canadian legal system, overcoming significant obstacles with their tireless activism.
 In 2005, the Supreme Court set legal precedent related to inciting hate and genocide when it reinstated a deportation order against Mugesera.
 In 2009, Munyaneza became the first and (to date) only person convicted under Canada’s Crimes Against Humanity and War Crimes Act.